WEC-Sim/WEC-Sim/source/overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In this step, users build their WEC-Sim Simulink model (``*.slx``) using the `WEC-Sim Library <http://wec-sim.github.io/WEC-Sim/code_structure.html#wec-sim-library>`_ developed in Simulink/Simscape.
 The ``*.slx`` Simulink model file must be located in the ``$CASE`` directory.
-The figure below shows an example WEC-Sim Simlulink model for the OSWEC tutorial.
+The figure below shows an example WEC-Sim Simulink model for the OSWEC tutorial.

 .. figure:: _static/OSWEC_Model.png